-Keywords: oceanic climate, granite and shale, intensive agrosystems, hydrology, biogeochemistry
+Keywords: oceanic climate, granite and schist, intensive agrosystems, hydrology, biogeochemistry

-The main question of the AgrHys observatory is the response time of hydrogeochemical flux to climatic and anthropogenic forcing within agrosystems.
-Catchments in Brittanny are impacted by a very strong agricultural pressure involving modifications of the water cycle and a perturbation of biogeochemical cycles, in particular that of nitrogen.
-This question is addressed through several actions of research relating to:
+The main question of the AgrHys observatory is the response time of hydro-geochemical flux to climatic and anthropogenic forcing within agro-hydrosystems.
+Catchments in Brittannyare disturbed by strong agricultural pressures involving modifications of water and biogeochemical cycles, especially the nitrogen cycle.
+This question is addressed through several actions of research focused on:

 - Water transfer times within the Critical Zone and the recharge process of aquifers;

-- Hydrological response times to climate and anthropogenic changes;
+- Time scales of hydrological response to climate and anthropogenic changes,

-- Modification of major biogeochemical cycles (carbon, nitrogen, phosphorus) at different time scales (1 month to 50 years) and the role of « hotspots » (wetlands, hedgerows);
+- Modification of major biogeochemical cycles (carbon, nitrogen, phosphorus) at different time scales (from 1 month to 50 years) and the role of « hotspots » (wetlands, hedgerows),

-- The influence of massive inputs of agricultural origin on stocks, processes, chemical erosion and soil formation.
+- The influence of massive inputs of agricultural origin on biogeochemical stocks, catchment dynamics, chemical weathering and soil formation.

 Sites and variables measured

-Naizin site and its sub-basin of Kervidy are instrumented for the different compartments of the Critical Zone: atmosphere, soil, groundwater.
+The Naizin site is instrumented in the different compartments of the Critical Zone: atmosphere, soil, groundwater.
 Land use is monitored.
-The site has a meteorological station, a flux tower, 15 piezometers and a limnimetric station for a high frequence monitoring of water quality at the outlet: biogeochemical measurements (carbon, nitrogen, phosphorus), suspended matter and turbidity.
-The installation of a « Riverlab » (Equipex « CRITEX » funding, 2012-2022) at the Naizin watershed outlet allows the collection and the analysis of high frequency biogeochemical variables (main ions, dissolved carbon, nitrate, phosphate and emerging contaminants – chemical residues, etc.)
+The site has a meteorological station, a flux tower, 15 piezometers and a stream monitoring station for a high frequence monitoring of water quality at the outlet: biogeochemical measurements (carbon, nitrogen, phosphorus), suspended matter and turbidity.
+The installation of a « Riverlab » (Equipex « CRITEX » funding, 2012-2022) at the Naizin watershed outlet allows the collection and the analysis of high frequency biogeochemical variables (main ions, dissolved carbon)

-Kerbernez site is composed of five sub-basins with an area ranging 10 ha to 60 ha (Puits, Coat Timon, Ty Garde, Pont Lenn et Nead Meur).
-Puits basin is itself divided into three sub-basins (Kerbernez, Kerrien and Guerveur).
-Measured variables are hydrological, hydrochemical and climatic variables and allow studying specifically the functionning of groundwater recharge.
-The site is highly instrumented and includes 7 limnimetric stations, 31 piezometers (placed at different depths), 1 battery for 5 tensiometers, 1 meteorological station, weirs for flow measurements and 4 stations for a continuous measurement of soil moisture.
-Agricultural practices are also monitored.
+Kerbernez site is composed of five sub-basins with an area ranging from 10 ha to 60 h.
+Puits basin is itself divided into three sub-basins .
+Measured variables include hydrological, hydro-chemical and climate data and enable the study of groundwater recharge dynamics.
+The site is highly instrumented and includes 7 limnimetric stations, 31 piezometers (placed at different depths), a set of 5 tensiometers, 1 meteorological station, weirs for flow measurements and 4 stations for a continuous measurement of soil moisture.
+Land uses are also monitored.

 Partners and further information

-The observatory is managed by the UMR Sol, Agro & Hydrosystèmes Spatialisation (SAS, Inrae-Agrocampus) of Rennes in collaboration with Géosciences Rennes and the UMR COSTEL of Rennes.
-It is part of the OSU de Rennes-OSUR and it is supported by local supports from the Départment, INRAE and the Ministère de l’Enseignement Supérieur, de la Recherche et de l’Innovation.
+The observatory is managed by the UMR Sol, Agro & Hydrosystèmes Spatialisation (SAS, Inrae-Agrocampus) of Rennes in collaboration with Géosciences Rennes.
+It is part of the OSU de Rennes-OSUR and it is supported by INRAE.
 The site collaborates with the Zone atelier Armorique (ZAAr), which is part of the network of Zones ateliers.
 AgrHys is integrated in the European (eLTER RI) and international (ILTER).
-Naizin site is one of the French sites participating to the European project eLTER PLUS of eLTER RI.
+Naizin site is one of the French sites participating in the European project eLTER PLUS of eLTER RI.